 Mustard powder is also commonly used in prepared foods such as sausages, pickles, and potato or egg salads.
 It can be used at home to make your own mustard condiment when mixed with water, lemon juice, turmeric, and a variety of other seasonings.
 I add a little ground mustard powder to all my gravies, barbecue sauces, and roasting spice mixes to deepen their flavor.

-Try your hand at home made refrigerator pickles that use whole mustard seed as a seasoning!
+Try your hand at homemade refrigerator pickles that use whole mustard seed as a seasoning!

 7. Turmeric

 This bright yellow spice has a fragrant and slightly bitter/earthy flavor.
 Most commonly used in curry mixes in North America, turmeric can be used for a variety of dishes.
-While fresh turmeric is available at some grocery stores, the dried variety is most common and the easiest to find and use at home.
+While fresh turmeric is available at some grocery stores, the dried variety is the most common and the easiest to find and use at home.

 How To Use It